 “Personal information” means any information or set of information that identifies or could be used by or on behalf of Lytics to identify an individual.
 Personal information does not include information that is encoded or anonymized, or publicly available information that has not been combined with non-public personal information.

 “Sensitive personal information” means personal information that reveals race, ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, views or activities, that concerns health or sex life, information about social security benefits, or information on criminal or administrative proceedings and sanctions other than in the context of pending proceedings.
 In addition, Lytics will treat as sensitive personal information any information received from a third party where that third party treats and identifies the information as sensitive.

-The privacy principles in this Policy have been developed based on the EU-U.S. Privacy Shield Framework and the US-Swiss Safe Harbor Framework.
+The privacy principles in this Policy have been developed based on the EU-U.S. Privacy Shield Framework and the Swiss-US Privacy Shield Framework.